bartj3/UIButton-Accessory/README.md

 The tests are in `UIButton+AccessoryTests.m` and require Kiwi to run.

 ## License
-AFNetworking is available under the MIT license.
+UIButton+Accessory is available under the MIT license.
 See the LICENSE file for more info.